 Abbey College is committed to safeguarding the welfare of the students in our care and we seek to cultivate an environment of mutual respect and to treat students and staff fairly and sensitively.
 In the unusual event of a student, or a student's room, locker, bag or other repository for possessions being searched, the College takes all reasonable steps to maintain the usual high standard of safeguarding.
-Professional judgement is to be used in all cases: if in any doubt, advice should be sought from the Welfare Manager, Director of Student Experience or the Principal, unless the urgency or another overriding aspect of a situation makes such a referral impractical.
+Professional judgement is to be used in all cases: if in any doubt, advice should be sought from the Principal, unless the urgency or another overriding aspect of a situation makes such a referral impractical.